snorkelferret/apoco/README.md

 };

 ```
-Although Apoco is primarily a desktop window replacemnet there are some
+Although Apoco is primarily a desktop window replacememt, (because of realtime updating
-Website's using apoco
+and dynamic elements), however,there are some "shop front" Website's using apoco

 [Perluceo ](http://wwww.perluceo.com)

 [Online manual](https://snorkelferret.github.io)